Gyumeijie/qemu-object-model/README.md

 # What is the qom
-The qom is the object model of [quem](https://github.com/qemu/qemu)(a.k.a. quick eumlator).With the qom, we can use **c** language to write code in **OOP(object-oriented programming)** way.
+The qom is the object model of [qemu](https://github.com/qemu/qemu)(a.k.a. quick emulator).
+With the qom, we can use **c** language to write code in **OOP(object-oriented programming)** way.

 # Usage